 It turned six years old on January 21, 2017.
 And it already boasts more than 850 million monthly active users, almost three times the entire population of the United States of America.
 WeChat, known on the mainland as “Weixin” – and owned by China´s internet giant Tencent – has evolved from the Middle Kingdom´s most popular messaging app into a super-app that easily qualifies for the busiest digital Autobahn on the planet.
 94 percent of its users log on daily.
-For them, WeChat is much more than just a social platform.
+For them, this Chinese app WeChat is much more than just a social platform.
 It has become a way of life.
 Here, you can collaborate, socialize, conduct e-commerce, order dumplings for delivery, make hospital appointments, or simply pay your bills.
 WeChat lets users order food, book hotels, search, buy brands and extensively shop online.

 With its popular Wallet feature – which is linked to third party providers´ web apps – it offers easy payment.
 Thanks to its integrated payment function WeChat has almost managed to make credit card payment in China obsolete.
 The service illustrates how China is shaping the future of the mobile internet.
 In China, half of all sales over the internet take place via mobile phones.
 And more than a third of the overall time the Chinese spend on the mobile internet is on WeChat.

-More traffic than China telecoms
+More traffic than Chinese telecoms

 At the end of 2016, calls on WeChat even beat the traffic registered by China´s telecom companies.
 And WeChat already carries out more transactions than Paypal.
 WeChat has also become an all-encompassing browser for mobile websites.
 Retailers, banks and fashion brands have rushed to open up a digital presence on the giant platform, which was dubbed a “smartphone Swiss army knife” by “qz”, a digitally native news outlet for business people.
 Having gained such an incredible traction and reach, WeChat has undisputedly become the “most important channel for marketers in China.”